delmosaurio/stringbuilder/README.md

 ## The Beatles

-The Beatles were an English rock band formed in Liverpool in 1969.They became the most commercially successful and critically acclaimed act in the rock music era.
+The Beatles were an English rock band formed in Liverpool in 1969They became the most commercially successful and critically acclaimed act in the rock music era.
 The group's best-known lineup consisted of [John Lennon](http://en.wikipedia.org/wiki/John_Lennon), [Paul McCartney](http://en.wikipedia.org/wiki/Paul_McCartney), [George Harrison](http://en.wikipedia.org/wiki/George_Harrison), and [Ringo Starr](http://en.wikipedia.org/wiki/Ringo_Starr).

 ### Discography

- - Sentimental Journey in 1969   *$ 4.678 release price*
+ - Sentimental Journey in 1969   *$ 3.474 release price*
- - Beaucoups of Blues in 1969   *$ 8.430 release price*
+ - Beaucoups of Blues in 1969   *$ 10.012 release price*
- - Ringo in 1969   *$ 6.816 release price*
+ - Ringo in 1969   *$ 3.375 release price*
- - Goodnight Vienna in 1969   *$ 7.842 release price*
+ - Goodnight Vienna in 1969   *$ 2.687 release price*
- - Ringo's Rotogravure in 1969   *$ 8.055 release price*
+ - Ringo's Rotogravure in 1969   *$ 7.972 release price*
- - Ringo the 4th in 1969   *$ 3.751 release price*
+ - Ringo the 4th in 1969   *$ 3.421 release price*

+### Influences

+Their earliest influences include Elvis Presley, Carl Perkins, Little Richard and Chuck Berry ...

+### Genres

+Originating as a skiffle group, the Beatles quickly embraced 1950s rock and roll, and their repertoire ultimately expanded to include a broad variety of pop music ...

 ----------------------------------------